John R. Kuhn: Controversies

-In March 2024, Kuhn was arrested in a hit and run traffic incident in Charleston, where, after hitting another car and attempting to flee the scene of the crime, Kuhn was recorded running over a pedestrian.
-He was released on bond.
+On March 14, 2024, Kuhn was arrested following a March 7 hit-and-run traffic incident in Charleston involving another vehicle and a pedestrian.
+He was charged with hit-and-run resulting in property damage, but was not charged in connection with the pedestrian.
+He was released on a personal recognizance bond.
+Prosecutors in Horry County dismissed the case on August 9, 2024.

-On May 30, 2024, Kuhn was arrested and booked into the Sheriff Al Cannon Detention Center on an assault charge.
+On May 30, 2024, Kuhn was arrested and booked into the Sheriff Al Cannon Detention Center on a simple assault charge stemming from an alleged May 21 altercation.
+A municipal judge dismissed the case in March 2025 after Kuhn entered a pretrial intervention program.

 On August 19, 2024, Kuhn's law license was placed on interim suspension, in an order signed by South Carolina Supreme Court Justice John W. Kittredge.